andriuk/telebot/README.md

 - Go to [BotFather](https://t.me/BotFather) on Telegram.
 - Use the `/newbot` command to create a new bot and follow the instructions to get the API token.

+Here you go make file which help you build go program doc in processing

 3. **Store your Telegram bot API token in an environment variable:**

 - Use the command below to set the API token as an environment variable.
 Replace `<YOUR_API_TOKEN>` with the obtained token.